nroi/clyde/README.md

 not been changed).

 Make sure you have some packages listed in `/etc/clyde/wanted_packages`.
-For instance, if you want clyde to regularly download the most recent version version of all packages that you have currently installed, run
+For instance, if you want clyde to regularly download the most recent version of all packages that you have currently installed, run
 ```bash
 pacman -Q | cut -f1 --delimiter=" " > wanted_packages
 ```